 Historically, this forgiveness option had been rarely used.
 However, in 2017 the Department of Education reviewed its borrower defense policies and announced new guidance.

 As of the end of 2020, 61,511 borrower defense applications have been approved out of 338,062 total applications received.
-Learn more about borrower defense loan forgiveness at StudentAid.gov.
+In June 2022, the settlement for Sweet v.
+Cardona was approved, which affects borrowers who applied for borrower defense to repayment on or before November 15, 2022.

 How to qualify for Nelnet student loan discharge

-Joining a forgiveness program isn’t the only way to get your Nelnet student loans canceled.
+Joining a forgiveness program isn't the only way to get your Nelnet student loans canceled.
 There are a variety of situations in which you may qualify for a discharge of your federal student loan.
-Here a few prominent examples:
+Here are a few prominent examples:

 - Total and Permanent Disability Discharge (TPD).
 If you can provide documentation from a physician that you’ve become fully and permanently disabled, your federal loans could be canceled.
 All supporting documentation should be sent to Nelnet as they are the exclusive TPD discharge servicer.